matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 trusting the administrators of the homeservers.

-In Matrix, verification works by Alice meeting Bob in person, or contacting him via some other trusted medium, and use [SAS Verification](#SAS Verification) to interactively verify Bob's devices.
+In Matrix, verification works by Alice meeting Bob in person, or contacting him via some other trusted medium, and using [SAS Verification](#SAS Verification) to interactively verify Bob's devices.
 Alice and Bob may also read aloud their unpadded base64 encoded Ed25519 public key, as returned by `/keys/query`.